Skip to content

 Foraging

 You can find wild food almost anywhere in nature.
-When you’re out in the countryside, keep your eyes peeled for snacks in the trees, in the hedgerows and on the ground.
-What can you see?
+When you’re outdoors, keep your eyes peeled for snacks in the trees, in the hedgerows and on the ground.
 Bushes might be full of blackberries.
 Are there any fruit trees with apples, plums or pears waiting to be picked?
 Maybe there’s sweet-smelling wild garlic underfoot?
-See what you can find.
+See what you can find but check with an adult before eating anything, in case it's not safe.

 You may also spot other hungry mouths looking for treats.
 Are the birds feasting on berries in the bushes?
 Maybe insects are enjoying a meal of fallen apples.
-See what other creatures you spot nibbling while you forage.
-And be sure to share your spoils with them.
+See what other creatures you spot nibbling and be sure to leave enough food behind for them.

 Seasonal treats

-In May and June, there will mainly be herbs and plants on offer.
+In May and June, there will mainly be herbs and plants to forage.
 Did you know you can eat the leaves of a lime tree?
-Clover is also yummy, but leave plenty for the bees, they love it.
-Dandelion, sweet violet and wild garlic can be found in abundance too.
+Fresh clover leaves can also be eaten but leave plenty for the bees, they love it.
+Dandelion, sweet violet and wild garlic can be found too.

 July, August and September bring tasty treats such as blueberries, garlic mustard, blackberries, apples, raspberries and of course, the all-round favourite: strawberries.

-Come October, November and December, you’ll find tasty nuts abound.
+In October, November and December, you can pick tasty nuts.
 Munch on beech nuts, hazelnuts, chestnuts (these need to be cooked first) and walnuts.

 Cooking your collection

-Many things that you forage for can be eaten straight from the tree or bush.
-Some taste even better when they’re thrown into a salad or steeped to make a fruity tea, or perhaps added to a recipe and baked in the oven.
+Many things found when foraging can be eaten straight from the tree or bush.
+Some taste better when they’re thrown into a salad or soaked in hot water to make a fruity tea.
+You can also add foraged ingredients to a recipe and bake them in the oven.

 Be aware